OREBA: A Dataset for Objectively Recognizing Eating Behaviour and Associated Intake: Introduction

-In the following, Section \ref{sec:relatedwork} gives an overview of the related work and existing datasets, Section \ref{sec:oreba} introduces the data collection and annotation process of the OREBA dataset in detail, Section \ref{sec:baseline} provides results from our initial studies as baselines, and we conclude with a discussion in Section \ref{sec:discussion}.
+In the following, Section \ref{sec:relatedwork} gives an overview of the related work and existing datasets, Section \ref{sec:oreba} introduces the data collection and annotation process of the OREBA dataset in detail, Section \ref{sec:baseline} provides results from our initial studies as baselines.
+Finally, we provide a discussion in Section \ref{sec:discussion} and conclusions in Section \ref{sec:conclusions}.